boseHere/sRNA_snakemake_workflow/README.md

        - sample_name2
        - sample_name3
 ```
 Sample names should be indented using 4 spaces (not the indent key), and be preceded by a dash character "-" and another space.

+#### Threads

+Set the number of threads for each program to run with.
+The advised default is 10 for all programs, but this number can be scaled down
+given server limitations.
+It is advised not to go above 10 threads for each program, as this decreases the number of processes snakemake
+can run in parallel.

 #### Genomes

 Fill in the three absolute paths with the names of your genome files.